 If you wear glasses or contacts, you’re probably used to eye exams and know what to expect.
 However, routine annual eye exams are essential for everyone, regardless of age or existing eye health.
 You need to go for regular eye exams regardless of whether you wear glasses or have perfect 20/20 vision, regardless of whether you’re young or over 50.
 Eye exams are especially important for children and individuals over 50 because that’s when most eye problems start manifesting.

 Our optometrists carefully monitor your eye health to help you maintain optimal vision and regularly update your prescriptions to prevent your eyesight from worsening.
 Pack and Bianes Vision Care Optometry provides a wide range of tests, including visual acuity tests, refraction assessments, visual field tests, glaucoma tests, retinal examination, and slit lamp examination.
-Please continue reading for a brief overview of our comprehensive eye exams in Terra Nova.
+Please continue reading for a brief overview.

 At Pack and Bianes Vision Care Optometry, our optometrists administer a wide range of vision tests to accurately determine the strength and quality of your eyesight.
 These vision tests are also used to determine specific prescriptions for your glasses and contacts.